Applying for an individual exemption

 Submissions and inquiries about retail exemptions can be directed to AERExemptions@aer.gov.au.

 Your submission can address any issues that you consider important.
-The issues highlighted below may help you in making a submission to any application.
+The issues highlighted below may help you make a submission on any application.
 However, if you are making a submission about a retrofit application, see also the more specific tips further down the page.

 Is the application in the long term interest of energy customers?

-Thinking about your home, your business or other affected customers, are you concerned that the application is not in the long term interests of energy consumers?
+Are you concerned that the application may impact on your home, your business or other customers?
 For example, might it have an adverse impact on the: